jweezy24/760midterm_studying/README.md

 ![ridge_theta](figures/theta_ridge.png)

 Notice the $\lambda n I$ term.
-All matricies are invertable when sumed with the identity matrix.
+All matrices are invertible when summed with the identity matrix.
 The reasoning for why the previous sentence is true is not needed to understand ridge regression's purpose.
-Because the matrix is invertable, $\theta$ will always exist.
+Because the matrix is invertible, $\theta$ will always exist.

 The natural question then becomes, how should one pick $\lambda$?
 Normally, you would pick $\lambda$ during the cross validation phase.
 Algorithmically changing it so that it minimizes the loss function.

 Ridge regression's **main goal stated in the slides is actually to prevent large weights**.
-Making the matrix invertable may be an after thought for these lectures, but always having a inveratble matrix is a very important component of the ridge regression as well.
+Making the matrix invertible may be an after thought for these lectures, but always having a invertible matrix is a very important component of the ridge regression as well.

 ##### LASSO: The Weird Brother To Ridge Regression